 - Milwaukee, WI

 The above is not an exhaustive list.
-AT&T is rolling out new cities on a regular basis, and there are many smaller surrounding towns which also have access.
+AT&T is rolling out new cities on a regular basis, and there are much smaller surrounding towns which also have access.
 You can check their coverage map here.

 - Atlanta, GA